Home

 As the founder’s thinking evolves, so does the content voice.
 If a founder shifts from one strategic perspective to another, the partner adapts.

-Nothing gets published that the founder hasn't approved.
+The authenticity guarantee: nothing gets published that the founder hasn’t approved.
 This is non-negotiable.
-The founder's signature is on the post; they own it entirely.
+The founder’s signature is on the post; they own it entirely.

 Pricing Ranges and What You Get at Each Tier

 Founder-led content pricing varies widely based on scope, frequency, and experience level.
-Here's what to expect:

 What’s Hidden in “Low-Cost” Services

+Agencies offering founder-led content for $200–$500/month typically deliver AI-generated or templated posts, no voice customization, high turnover, no strategy, just posting, and high risk of sounding generic.
 This is a false economy.
-A post that sounds like it was written by someone else doesn't build credibility—it dilutes it.
+A post that sounds like it was written by someone else doesn’t build credibility—it dilutes it.

 What to Expect at Foundera